+In the second trimester, many in-person visits have been reduced and replaced by telemedicine visits.
+The most important in-person visit in the second trimester will be the anatomic ultrasound around 19-22 weeks of the pregnancy, and the glucose screen around 24-26 weeks.
 Expect your doctor to ask you a series of questions as well.
 Your doctor will want to know if you are still experiencing nausea if you are feeling baby movement and if you have been having any type of vaginal bleeding.
 As you can see, the second-trimester doctor visits help your doctor gauge how the pregnancy is progressing, but will also look for signs of needing additional testing.

-Tests and Screenings
+Tests and screenings

 Aside from routine doctor visits during the second trimester, there are also several tests that are performed.
 Many of the tests and screenings conducted during your pregnancy are within the second trimester.
 It is important to talk to your doctor about what tests are pertinent during this time.

 Lab Tests: Lab tests include those to check your iron levels and to look for gestational diabetes, which is common during pregnancy.
 You may also be asked to provide blood for an Rh antibody test if you have Rh-negative blood.
 In addition, a triple screen test (also known as the triple marker test) can detect possible fetal abnormalities, such as Down’s Syndrome or spina bifida.
 Urine tests are included, which check for infections like kidney or urinary tract infections.

+Amniocentesis: The amniocentesis is an optional test performed during the beginning of your second trimester.
+This test looks for markers of genetic disorders, such as Down Syndrome.
 The second trimester is a joyous time and by visiting the doctor regularly, you can rest easy and also be aware of any potential issues with your pregnancy.